 Another option for winning the pension vs. 401(k) game is to make sure you are stashing away at least 15 to 20 percent of your income.
 Now, this can include your employer match.
 So, if your employer will match up 3 percent, that means you need to dedicate 12 to 18 percent to hit that mark.

 Precisely how much you need to set aside may vary on either your current income level or your target retirement annual income amount.
 Some professionals may be able to get by saving less if they tend toward frugality, plan to retire in a low-cost area, or have outside investments or retirement income sources that will bolster their financial security during their golden years.

 However, it typically doesn’t hurt to over-save a bit.
 Worst case, your retirement will be more comfortable than you initially hoped, and that isn’t necessarily a bad thing.

 While diversifying your portfolio won’t automatically lead to gains, it can help protect the value of your 401(k).
 Typically, when markets shift, some sectors are affected more than others.

 By diversifying, you create a level of stability by ensuring you don’t keep all of your eggs in one basket.
 Usually, when some of your investments are trending downwards, others aren’t.
-You end up better equipped to ride out normal market fluctuations, ensuring your portfolio as a whole is heading in the right direction no matter what a portion of your individual investments are doing.
+You end up better equipped to ride out normal market fluctuations, ensuring your portfolio as a whole is heading in the right direction no matter what a portion of your individual investments is doing.

 6. Reconsider Your Risk Level

-The risk-level represented in your 401(k) plays a role in how much your savings may grow over time.
-Higher risk investments typically have the potential to yield greater growth.
+The risk level represented in your 401(k) plays a role in how much your savings may grow over time.
+Higher-risk investments typically have the potential to yield greater growth.
 However, there’s also a chance for more significant losses.

 If your portfolio is diverse, you can often afford to take on additional risk.
 This is especially true for younger professionals who have enough time to ride out a degree of volatility.